albertodemichelis/squirrel/doc/source/reference/embedding/creating_a_c_function.rst

 top is the last.
 In order to return a value the function has to push it in the stack and return 1.

-Function parameters are in the stack from postion 1 ('this') to *n*.
+Function parameters are in the stack from position 1 ('this') to *n*.
 *sq_gettop()* can be used to determinate the number of parameters.

 If the function has free variables, those will be in the stack after the explicit parameters